 Have a question?
 Click here to ask me directly and I will respond within a few hours

-Not the right plan for you?
+Not sure if this is the plan for you

 Aerobic Zone 2 paced run focus on good running form (engage core, slight lean forward from hips to ensure mainly landing on ball of foot when making contact with ground) with a Stride every 5mins